alphagov/government-service-design-manual/accessibility/accessibilitytesting.md

 assets: local
 ---

-This guidance looks at how accessibility testing should be conducted to ensure that new products/services are built with all users in mind.
+This guidance looks at how accessibility testing should be conducted to ensure that new services are built with all users in mind.

 ##Guidance

-Accessibility testing is much like usability testing, in that it is about ensuring that a product or service is easy to use for it’s intended audience.
-That audience  includes ‘disabled’ users who may access the service via a range of assistive technologies such as screen readers, voice recognition software, trackball devices etc
+Accessibility testing is very similar to usability testing, in that it is about ensuring that a product or service is easy to use for it’s intended audience.
+That audience includes ‘disabled’ users who may access the service via a range of assistive technologies such as screen readers, voice recognition software, trackball devices and so on.

-It’s important to take a range of disabilities into account when you are testing any product or service including those with;
+It’s important to consider a range of disabilities when you are testing any product or service, including those with;

-*  Cognitive and learning disabilities e.g. dyslexia or attention deficit disorders
+>*Cognitive and learning disabilities e.g. dyslexia or attention deficit disorders

-*  Visual impairments e.g. total and partial blindness, colour blindness, poor vision
+>*Visual impairments e.g. total and partial blindness, colour blindness, poor vision

-*  Auditory disabilities which can also affect language
+>*Auditory disabilities which can also affect language

-*  Motor skills impairments e.g. those affected by arthritis, strokes, RSI
+>*Motor skills impairments e.g. those affected by arthritis, strokes, RSI

-The Section III of the Disability Discrimination Act (DDA), also states that websites should be accessible to blind and disabled users.
+Section III of the Disability Discrimination Act (DDA), also states that websites should be accessible to blind and disabled users.
 The Code of Practice for this section of the DDA was published on 27th May 2002.
-The elements most relevant to website designs are set out here.[http://www.webcredible.co.uk/user-friendly-resources/web-accessibility/uk-website-legal-requirements.shtml]
+The elements most relevant to website designs are set out in [this blogpost](http://www.webcredible.co.uk/user-friendly-resources/web-accessibility/uk-website-legal-requirements.shtml).

-NB.
-This does not include Accessibility Audits

-An accessibility audit involves an accessibility expert reviewing the site or service, highlighting all accessibility issues and providing recommendations for fixing them.
+Accessibilty audits are an alternative to standard accessibility testing.
+An accessibility audit involves an accessibility expert reviewing the site or service, highlighting all accessibility issues and making recommendations for fixing them.
 They would typically use assistive software used by disabled web users (e.g. a screen reader) to effectively carry out the audit.
-See W3C accessibility guidelines for further information.
+See the [W3C accessibility guidelines](http://www.w3.org/TR/WCAG/) for further information.

 Accessibility audits are cheaper and quicker than accessibility testing but rely primarily on the expertise of the person conducting them.

 ##Where/how you might use it

-Most typically conducted after an accessibility audit has been conducted.
+Most accessibility testing is typically conducted after an accessibility audit has been conducted.

-Accessibility testing with ‘real’ participants with a range of ‘disabilities’ is best conducted in the  participants own homes.
+Accessibility testing with ‘real’ participants with a range of ‘disabilities’ is best conducted in the participants' own homes.
 This is because they will often have things set up to suit their individual needs and the whole process is less stressful for them e.g. travel, environment.

 ##Weaknesses/when not to use